 Can international first-gen students apply for these scholarships?

-Some scholarships, like NABA and ALPFA, are open to international students if they’re enrolled in a U.S. college.
-Federal grants like Pell require U.S. citizenship or eligible non-citizen status.
-Check each program’s eligibility on their application page.
+Some scholarships, such as those offered by NABA and ALPFA, are open to international students who are enrolled in a U.S. college.
+Federal grants, such as Pell, require U.S. citizenship or eligible non-citizen status.
+Check each program’s eligibility on its application page.

 What if I miss the FAFSA deadline?

-You can still submit FAFSA for federal aid, but some grants (e.g., FSEOG) are first-come, first-served.
+You can still submit the FAFSA for federal aid, but some grants (e.g., FSEOG) are awarded on a first-come, first-served basis.
 Apply as soon as possible and contact your school’s financial aid office for state or institutional options.

-How do I find accounting internships without connections?
+How can I find accounting internships without relying on connections?

-Join AICPA or NABA for networking events and job boards.
-Your school’s career center and sites like ThisWayToCPA list internship opportunities.
+Join the AICPA or NABA for networking events and job boards.
+Your school’s career center and sites like ThisWayToCPA also list internship opportunities.

 Are there scholarships for CPA exam costs?